KDollmayer/cmsinla/client/README.md

 4. You need a wordpress account for posting new blog posts. https://wordpress.com/learn/get-started/

-6. Send your wordpress-Email or -Username to admin:  karldollmayer@gmail.com
+6. Send your wordpress-Email or -Username to admin to get access to this CMS:  karldollmayer@gmail.com

 ## Run the project locally